 Once qualified, orthodontists keep up-to-date with the latest techniques by attending regular courses and conferences as part of their Continuing Professional Development.

 The GDC orthodontic specialist list includes:

 - Orthodontic specialists with an M.Orth.RCS. qualification (or the older D.Orth.
 RCS).

 - Those who received their orthodontic training in the EU member states, can automatically apply to be included on this list.

-You can search the GDC website to see if the clinician providing orthodontics is a specialist by checking the GDC website.
+You can check the GDC website to see if the clinician providing orthodontics is a specialist.

-More information from the American Association of Orthodontists
+More information about orthodontics from the American Association of Orthodontists